lee2sman/nosebook/log.md

 *This is a page for ongoing tiny updates on my projects and research, including technical notes, code, and screenshots of work in progress.
 You can [subscribe to the RSS feed](https://leetusman.com/nosebook/feed.xml).*

+## 2025-11-14

+I've put a good deal of work into L5 this week, both expanding the library to add many more functions, as well as improve the documentation website to get it ready for a soft launch.

+I added boolean(), byte(), char(), float(), hex(), str(), unchar(), unhex(), fract(), log(), norm(), pow(), sq(), sqrt(), asin(), acos(), atan(), atan2(), randomGaussian(), randomSeed().
+These were mostly trivial to implement in Lua/love.
+I experimented with building a noWindow() mode to run headless, but I don't yet know if it's possible to render graphics to a file this way (I think not), so am holding off on adding this to the library.
+I spent a lot of time on the website, writing some introductions, tutorials, and the like, and cleaning up all of the reference pages.
+There are 186 reference pages.
+I also included a few notes where some of the functionality was still missing but intended to be added later.

+Today I had *band practice* with Zelin and Siiri.
+We'll be performing together next Thursday for the Openhaus at ZK/U, which is also when I'll put out the pre-alpha of L5 to friends for testing.

 ## 2025-11-09

 In L5 Studies tonight I implemented a first version of a webcam library!